daveboulden/gp-basic-songchooser/README.md

 ### Prerequisites

 You will need a C++ compiler and some form of text editor or IDE to add your code.

-The build process is handled by [CMAKE]().
 I personally use [Microsoft VSCode](https://code.visualstudio.com/).

+The build process is handled by [CMAKE](https://cmake.org/) which you will need to install before building the project.

 If you wish to clone the repository and track your own changes to the code, you will need [Git](https://git-scm.com/).

+If you can use [NPM](https://www.npmjs.com/) or [YARN](https://yarnpkg.com/) you will want to globally install the [Saucer App](https://www.npmjs.com/package/saucer-app) before building so that it can perform the "embedding" step of each build:

+`npm install -g saucer-app`

+`yarn global add saucer-app`

+There are also GitHub Actions available for [Saucer CLI](https://github.com/saucer/saucer-cli/actions) for those who want to automate builds.

 ### Installation